GoogleChromeLabs/text-encode-transform-polyfill/README.md

 ## How to use

-Include the prollyfill in the page:
+Include the polyfill in the page:

 ```javascript
 <script src="text-encode-transform.js">